 How strict your meal plan should be depends on your stage of kidney disease.
 In the early stages of kidney disease, you may have little or no limits on what you eat and drink.
 As your kidney disease gets worse, your doctor may recommend that you limit:

 Potassium is a mineral found in almost all foods.
 Your body needs some potassium to make your muscles work, but too much potassium can be dangerous.
 When your kidneys are not working well, your potassium level may be too high or too low.
-Having too much or too little potassium can cause muscle cramps, irregular heartbeat and muscle weakness.
+Having too much or too little potassium can cause muscle cramps, problems with the way your heart beats and muscle weakness.

-Many people with kidney disease will need to limit potassium.
+If you have kidney disease, you may need to limit how much potassium you take in.
 Ask your doctor or dietitian if you need to limit potassium.

-Use the table below to learn which foods are low or high in potassium.
-Your dietitian can also help you work in small amounts of your favorite foods that are high in potassium.
+Use the list below to learn which foods are low or high in potassium.
+Your dietitian can also help you learn how to safely eat small amounts of your favorite foods that are high in potassium.

 Eat this ... (lower-potassium foods)

 - Apples, cranberries, grapes, pineapples and strawberries